-Conduct a capacity analysis for each of the above intersections, and the Site Driveway, using the Synchro software for the weekday AM and weekday PM peak hours.
+Conduct a capacity analysis for each of the above intersections, and the Site Driveway, using the Synchro software for the study peak hours.
 Summarize the With Action LOS in tabular format.

 Using the following industry-standard criteria, identify the potential of the Proposed Project to result in one or more significant adverse impacts.
-Significant adverse traffic impacts are: (1) a change in LOS D or better to LOS E or F; (2) a change from LOS E to LOS F; or (3) an increase of 10 percent or greater in traffic volumes in conjunction with an increase in delay for LOS F. The impact criteria are applied to the approach and lane group LOS for signalized intersections and approach LOS for unsignalized intersections.
+Significant adverse traffic impacts are defined as: (1) a change in LOS D or better to LOS E or F; (2) a change from LOS E to LOS F; or (3) an increase of 10 percent or greater in traffic volumes for LOS F. The impact criteria are applied to the approach and lane group LOS for signalized intersections and approach LOS for unsignalized intersections.
+Consideration for traffic improvement measures in the study area may be requested by the Town to mitigate impacts that may not be considered "significant" by the standard criteria.